 Development is key to employee engagement.
 When it’s built into HCM strategy and highlighted as a human capital management principle, development becomes both more accessible and more relevant.
-Employee performance reviews, as well as integrated feedback systems, allow for employers to better understand what employees are interested in learning, as well as what the business needs are, so that employees can be prepped for career growth and be equipped to carry additional work responsibilities.
+Employee performance reviews, as well as integrated feedback systems, allow for employers to better understand what employees are interested in learning, as well as what the business needs are so that employees can be prepped for career growth and be equipped to carry additional work responsibilities.

 6. Recruitment and retention

 Recruitment and retention go hand in hand.
 It’s not enough to find and hire great people – it’s important that businesses find ways to keep them.
-Losing employees to turnover is not only time consuming for HR departments to fill the position again, it’s a loss of productivity for the whole organization.
+Losing employees to turnover is not only time consuming for HR departments to fill the position again, but it’s also a loss of productivity for the whole organization.
 HCM programs have the ability to match employers with better fits for employment earlier in the process, making their hires more likely to succeed.
 They also enable better employee feedback so that companies can make adjustments to help grow engagement and therefore retention.

 HCM systems allow businesses to be both more organized and more flexible.
-Sanjay Sathe, president and CEO of RiseSmart, told Business News Daily that HCM is an important investment to businesses because, “Keeping employees happy and engaged in your company now depends very heavily on how you approach the entire employee life cycle.”
+Sanjay Sathe, president, and CEO of RiseSmart told Business News Daily that HCM is an important investment to businesses because “Keeping employees happy and engaged in your company now depends very heavily on how you approach the entire employee life cycle.”

 By using these human capital management principles guide your HR efforts and build your HCM foundation, you could revolutionize your HR efforts and create a more productive operation that can lead to better employee support and development.